xwdeng80/blog/_posts/2022-06-25-perspective-of-ai-reliability.md

 We introduce the “SMART” framework for AI reliability study, which contains five components.
 Here, the acronym “SMART” comes from the first letter of the five components below.

 • Structure of the system: Understanding the system structure is a fundamental step in the AI reliability study.

 • Metrics of reliability: Appropriate metrics need to be defined for AI reliability so that data can be collected over those metrics.

 • Analysis of failure causes: Conducting failure analysis to understand how the system fails (i.e., failure modes) and what factors affect the reliability.

-• Reliability assessments: Reliability assessments of AI systems include reliability mod- eling, estimation, and prediction.
+• Reliability assessments: Reliability assessments of AI systems include reliability modeling, estimation, and prediction.

 • Test planning: Test planning methods are needed for efficient reliability data collection.

 The ultimate goal of statistical reliability analysis is to improve designs for reliable AI systems.